Tyler Young (racing driver)

 Tyler Randall Young (born July 15, 1990) is an American former professional stock car racing driver and team owner.
-He owns Young's Motorsports, a team in the NASCAR Xfinity Series, fielding the No. 02 and No. 42 Chevrolet Camaros and in the NASCAR Craftsman Truck Series which fields the Nos.
-02 and 20 Chevrolet Silverados.
+He owns Young's Motorsports, a team in the NASCAR O'Reilly Auto Parts Series, fielding the No. 02 and No. 42 Chevrolet Camaros and in the NASCAR Craftsman Truck Series which fields the No. 02 Chevrolet Silverado.
 He also has been a driver for his own team, last starting a race in 2018.
 Before stepping back to driving part-time to focus on the ownership side of the team, Young drove his No. 02 full-time in 2014 and 2015.